eliranwong/ubuntu_on_surface_go/setup_remote_destkop_on_ubuntu.md

 1. For an example, on macOS, install "Microsoft Remote Destkop" app via App Store.
 2. Launch "Microsoft Remote Destkop"
 3. Click the "+" sign to add a pc
-4. Enter the ip in "PC name" field
+4. Enter the ip address in "PC name" field

 Connect from client to server: